 Sheba is one of our two female lions and is shorter in stature than Reina.
 Sheba does not have a brown tuft of hair on her tail that lions are known for.
 She is the smallest of the pride she lives with and our smallest lion in the sanctuary.
-Sheba enjoys bossing Sebastian and Tarzan around, always ensuring she eats first and that they defer to her.
+Sheba enjoys bossing Sebastian around, always ensuring she eats first and that he defers to her.
 Sheba can often be found sitting atop her denbox keeping and eye on the sanctuary, and ensuring she is the first one to the fence when the food truck comes around.

 Born January 1, 2002

 Sheba was originally used as a “Pay-to-Pet” cub in Mexico and was walked up and down the beaches on a leash.
 When she was about 6 months old her owner decided she was too much to handle and she was rescued and sent to the Wild Animal Orphanage (WAO) in Texas.
 WAO shut down in 2010 and over 300 animals had to be rehomed.
 Carolina Tiger Rescue rescued 10 animals including 3 lions and 7 tigers.

 Sheba is the lion in charge in her pride.
 She is often food aggressive and picks on Sebastian but shows him affection also.
 Sheba is typically up and around more than Sebastian and patrols their territory very diligently.
 Sheba loves to catch and kill the black vultures that hang too close to her.
 It is not a surprise to anyone that at 6 months of age she became too much to handle and could no longer be walked on a leash.
 The good news is the owner found her a safe place to live and she eventually was able to be rehomed here at Carolina Tiger Rescue.

 Sheba is the smallest lion of our 5 lions but definitely has one of the biggest attitudes.
 Sheba is missing the brown tuft of hair on the end of her tail and it is not known if it is due to an injury or she was born without it.